In a large bowl, sift together flour, baking powder, and salt. Set aside.

 In a standing mixer with the paddle attachment on medium speed, or with an electric mixer, beat butter and sugar until pale and fluffy.
 Beat in egg yolks and vanilla.

 Reduce mixer speed to low and gradually add flour mixture and milk until just incorporated.
-Cover and chill at least 2 hours or up to 2 days in advance.
+Scrape dough on to a floured work surface, shape into a ball, and wrap in plastic wrap.
+Chill at least 2 hours or up to 2 days in advance.

 Preheat oven to 350 degrees.
 Line 2 baking sheets with parchment paper or silicone mats.